goharbor/website/docs/administration/garbage-collection/_index.md

     ![Garbage collection](../../img/garbage-collection.png)

 1. To delete untagged artifacts, select the check box **Delete Untagged Artifacts**.
+1. To dry run garbage collection, click **DRY RUN**.
 1. To run garbage collection immediately, click **GC Now**.

-When you run garbage collection, Harbor goes into read-only mode.
-All modifications to the registry are prohibited.
+As of v2.1.0, Harbor runs garbage collection uninterrupted so users can continue pushing, pulling, deleting artifacts.

+**DRY RUN** prints the blobs eligible for deletion, a rough estimation of free up space without removing any data.

+To avoid damaging the uploading artifact, the garbage collection introduces a time windows(2 hours) to reserve the recent uploaded layers.
+Garbage collection does not sweep the manifest & blob files that have a timestamp in the time window.

 To avoid triggering the garbage collection process too frequently, the availability of the **GC Now** button is restricted.
 Garbage collection can be only run once per minute.